India - northeast:

 Tour grading: Easy to moderate.
 All birding will be on foot, mostly along quiet sanctuary or village roads with one steep forest trail that you may opt out of if preferred; the tour is intensive in terms of time spent in the field.

 Accommodation: Simple rooms in village homestays throughout Nagaland (shared bathroom facilities) , comfortable good to medium standard wildlife lodge with private facilities at Hoollongapar-Gibbon.

-Key species: Amur Falcon, Blyth's Tragopan, Long-tailed and Tawny-breasted Wren-babblers, Striped, Brown-capped and Yellow-throated Laughingthrushes, Cachar Wedge-billed Babbler, Crested Finchbill, Red-headed Trogon, Greater and Lesser Necklaced Laughingthrushes, Grey Sibia, Assam, Stump-tailed and Pig-tailed Macaques, Western Hoolock Gibbon.
+Key species: Amur Falcon, Blyth's Tragopan, Mountain Bamboo Partridge, Long-tailed and Tawny-breasted Wren-babblers, Striped, Brown-capped and Yellow-throated Laughingthrushes, Greater and Lesser Necklaced Laughingthrushes, Cachar Wedge-billed Babbler, Marsh and Abbott's Babblers, Manipur Fulvetta, Crested Finchbill, Red-headed Trogon, Spot-breasted and Grey-headed Parrotbills, Large Niltava, Grey Sibia, Flavescent Bulbul, Dark-rumped Swift, Assam, Stump-tailed and Pig-tailed Macaques, Western Hoolock Gibbon.